Get a free, no obligation personal loan quote with rates as low as 6.99%

 What should I do if I don’t know the answer to the security question for an e-Transfer?

 Security questions should be unique to the sender and the recipient, this makes them more secure.
-If you don’t know the answer to a security question, you should get in contact with the sender.
+If you don’t know the answer to a security question, you should contact the sender.

 What happens to my e-Transfer if the receiver does not accept it?